-Full details of these areas are shown on map 30 and are given in the Green Space and Land Character Assessment on the website.
+- 1. Full details of these areas are shown on map 30 and are given in the Green Space and Land Character Assessment on the website. - 2.
 Area 14 is not within the Garforth Neighbourhood Plan Area and area 9 has been designated a Natural Green space in the SAP.
-Area 15 was designated as PAS land in the SAP but has since been designated for housing development.
+Area 15 was designated as PAS land in the SAP but has since been designated for housing development. - 3.
 Areas 1-3 and 11-13 have been identified as mixed grades 2 and 3 agricultural land, see map 23, which is based on the DEFRA classification map 24 (below).
 They have been assessed by members of the GNPF and found to be well managed with mainly arable crops of wheat, oil seed rape, barley and occasionally potatoes, with a few small plots of maize.
 Each area is bordered by hawthorn hedges and trees.
-Several contain spinneys, copses, ponds and streams with associated plant and small animal wildlife.
+Several contain spinneys, copses, ponds and streams with associated plant and small animal wildlife. - 4.
 The land is gently rolling, though steeper to the north, providing attractive views both to the north beyond the motorway and south across rural Yorkshire as well as a welcome vista of the built-up area of Garforth.
 Public access to these views is provided by a major public footpath (partly on the Leeds Country Way) which climbs from Barleyhill Road to the motorway.
-This footpath is bordered by a wide range of trees, flowers and birds and is extensively used by Garforth residents and others.
+This footpath is bordered by a wide range of trees, flowers and birds and is extensively used by Garforth residents and others. - 5.
 There are several small areas within this listing with farm buildings, paddocks and stables used for various enterprises, including livestock (sheep, horses and occasionally cattle), managed by small holders.
 Specific enterprises include an aquatic plants and fish enterprise, a horse and pony riding school together with dog and cat kennelling facilities.

+Non Agricultural

+Urban

+0 1 2 4 Kilometers

+Crown copyright and database rights 2023 Ordnance Survey 100042567 - Scale 1/58,000

-PRODUCED BY CITY DEVELOPMENT, GIS MAPPING & DATA TEAM, LEEDS CITY COUNCIL
+PRODUCED BY CITY DEVELOPMENT, LOCATION INTELLIGENCE TEAM, LEEDS CITY COUNCIL

-Parts of Area 3 and Area 4 are within the Barwick and Aberford parishes respectively but are not within either of their Neighbourhood plan areas.
+6. Parts of Area 3 and Area 4 are within the Barwick and Aberford parishes respectively but are not within either of their Neighbourhood plan areas.